Koi ni Ochitara

-"Koi ni Ochitara" (Japanese: 恋におちたら; English: If I Fall in Love) is a song recorded by Japanese singer Crystal Kay for her sixth studio album Call Me Miss...
-(2006).
+"Koi ni Ochitara" (Japanese: 恋におちたら; English: If I Fall in Love) is a song recorded by Japanese singer Crystal Kay for her sixth studio album Call Me Miss… (2006).
 Written by H.U.B. and Shingo.S with production handled by Sakazume MisakIt, it was released as her 17th physical single through Sony Music Japan on May 18, 2005.
 The single is supported with the B-side tracks "Love It Take It" and "Bet You Don't Know (English ver.)"; the latter track was originally included as part of her previous album Crystal Style (2005).

 A commercial success in Japan, "Koi ni Ochitara" peaked at number two on the Oricon Singles Chart and sold over 288,000 copies by the end of the year, making it the 30th best-selling single in the country in 2005.
-It was certified four times by the Recording Industry Association of Japan (RIAJ) in different categories, including double platinum for digital sales, million in chaku-uta (ringtone), and platinum in physical shipments.
+It was certified five times by the Recording Industry Association of Japan (RIAJ) in different categories, including double platinum for digital sales, million in chaku-uta (ringtone), platinum in physical shipments, and gold in streaming.
 In 2009, the title track attained a new peak on the Billboard Japan Hot 100 of number 51.

 Background and release

 "Koi ni Ochitara" was used as the theme for the drama Koi ni Ochitara ~Boku no Seikou no Himitsu~, which was broadcast in Japan from April to June 2005.
-The single was officially released on May 18, 2005, as the lead single for Kay's sixth studio album Call Me Miss..., which was made available on February 22, 2006.
+The single was officially released on May 18, 2005, as the lead single for Kay's sixth studio album Call Me Miss…, which was made available on February 22, 2006.
 The song was additionally included as part of the Best of Crystal Kay compilation album and was remixed by Genki Rockets for her remix album The Best Remixes of CK, both released in 2009.
 In the same year, during Crystal Kay's 10 year career project, titled "Let's Vote -Minna ga Eranda Crystal Kay no Daisuki na Kyoku-" the song was ranked second.

 Music video

-The music video for "Koi ni Ochitara" features Crystal singing in a public center.
+The music video for "Koi ni Ochitara" features Crystal singing at the Roppongi Hills Mori Tower.
 As she does, the video cuts to her singing in a purple and pink background.